dav-par/eng114_DevOps/Documentation/docs/terminal.md

 - `hostname -I` check ip
 - `cat` concatenates and displays files
 - `echo` displays arguments on the screen
-- `man` displays the manaual
+- `man` displays the manual
 - `mkdir` makes a directory, can use `-p`
 - `rmdir` removes a directory, can use `-p`
-- `rm -rf direcoty` rcursively removes a directory
+- `rm -rf direcoty` recursively removes a directory
 - `find [path] [expresion]` looks for a file/directory in the path listed/ `locate` uses the index which is only generated after a period of time
 - `top` to see all processes
     - this will be used in certifications tests to see what you're doing